 Even broad patterns of richness, endemism and threat remain unclear among invertebrates.
 It has sometimes been assumed that the richest forest communities are in the evergreen lowlands.
 However, a study of crane flies at protected areas across Thailand found a correlation between diversity and landscape topology, with mountainous areas in the north supporting the highest species richness (Petersen and Courtney 2010).
 Regarding endemism, it is assumed that restricted-range species are particularly prevalent in montane habitats and, especially, limestone karst formations, and that species adapted to year-round humidity are more sensitive to habitat perturbation than those of areas with a harsh dry season.
-None of these patterns is well supported by basic data, however, with the exception of the top priorities for invertebrate conservation in the hotspot.
+None of these patterns is well supported by basic data, however, with the exception of the high richness of endemic species in limestone karst (Clements et al. 2006), which is one of the top priorities for invertebrate conservation in the hotspot.
 This is particularly the case for endemism in land snails, which peaks on karst because of their low dispersal capabilities and isolation effects, both of which facilitate speciation (Schilthuizen et al. 1999).